 - 1. The provisional agenda for a regular session shall be drawn up by the Executive Director, in consultation with the Chairman. - 2.
-The provisional agenda of a regular session shall include: - (a) The annual report of the Executive Director on the work of the Commission; - (b) Items the inclusion of which has been requested by the Commission at a previous session; - (c) Items proposed by any member of the Commission; - (d) Items pertaining to the budget for the next financial year, the report on the accounts for the last financial year and the auditors' report; - (e) Recommendations of the Scientific Committee and any recommendations of the scientific experts pursuant to article 13 of the Convention; - (f) Recommendations of the Technical and Compliance Committee; - (g) Recommendations of the committee established pursuant to article 11, paragraph 7, of the Convention; - (h) Consideration of the special requirements of developing States pursuant to Part VIII of the Convention; and - (i) Items which the Executive Director deems it necessary to put before the Commission.
+The provisional agenda of a regular session shall consist of: - (a) The annual report of the Executive Director on the work of the Commission; - (b) Items the inclusion of which has been requested by the Commission at a previous session; - (c) Items proposed by any member of the Commission; - (d) Items pertaining to the budget for the next financial year, the report on the accounts for the last financial year and the auditors' report; - (e) Recommendations of the Scientific Committee and any recommendations of the scientific experts pursuant to article 13 of the Convention; - (f) Recommendations of the Technical and Compliance Committee; - (g) Recommendations of the committee established pursuant to article 11, paragraph 7, of the Convention; and - (h) Items which the Executive Director deems it necessary to put before the Commission.